plow-technologies/plowtech-blog/posts/groundhog-tutorial.md

 Sqlite is ideal for local applications or microservices where you don't need to share data via the database with other processes.
 It's a widely used persistence backend in its own right, used by Android, Firefox, OS X, and Chrome, among many other projects.

+This tutorial focuses on the converters functionality, and is not intended to replace the main [Groundhog tutorial](https://www.schoolofhaskell.com/user/lykahb/groundhog).

 # Example Application
 Our business at Plow Technologies is automation and monitoring.
 But sometimes it's our hobby too.